Global North and Global South: Associated theories

 The term of the Global South has many researched theories associated with it.
-Since many of the countries that are considered to be a part of the Global South were first colonized by Global North countries, they are at a disadvantage to become as quickly developed.
+Since many of the countries that are considered to be a part of the Global South were once colonized by Global North countries, they are at a disadvantage to become as quickly developed.
 Dependency theorists suggest that information has a top-down approach and first goes to the Global North before countries in the Global South receive it.
 Although many of these countries rely on political or economic help, this also opens up opportunity for information to develop Western bias and create an academic dependency.
 Meneleo Litonjua describes the reasoning behind distinctive problems of dependency theory as "the basic context of poverty and underdevelopment of Third World/Global South countries was not their traditionalism, but the dominance-dependence relationship between rich and poor, powerful and weak counties."

 What brought about much of the dependency, was the push to become modernized.
 After World War II, the U.S. made effort to assist developing countries financially in attempt to pull them out of poverty.
 Modernization theory "sought to remake the Global South in the image and likeliness of the First World/Global North."
 In other terms, "societies can be fast-tracked to modernization by 'importing' Western technical capital, forms of organization, and science and technology to developing countries."
 With this ideology, as long as countries follow in Western ways, they can develop quicker.

 After modernization attempts took place, theorists started to question the effects through post-development perspectives.
 Postdevelopment theorists try to explain that not all developing countries need to be following Western ways but instead should create their own development plans.
 This means that "societies at the local level should be allowed to pursue their own development path as they perceive it without the influences of global capital and other modern choices, and thus a rejection of the entire paradigm from Eurocentric model and the advocation of new ways of thinking about the non-Western societies."
 The goals of postdevelopment was to reject development rather than reform by choosing to embrace non-Western ways.